Developing the Tax Rate & CPA Surcharge

 Tax Rate = Tax Levy (or net amount to be raised) / Total Assessed Value / 1,000

 The amount to be raised through taxation is determined by Town Meeting each fiscal year and the provisions of Proposition 2 ½.
-The Board of Selectmen votes annually whether or not to shift the tax base and the tax rate
+The Select Board votes annually whether or not to shift the tax base and the tax rate on every year.

 Determining the Community Preservation Surcharge